MicrosoftDocs/azure-docs/articles/azure-app-configuration/howto-best-practices.md

 ## App or function access to App Configuration

-You can provide access to App Configuration for web apps or functions by using any of the following methods:
+You can provide access to App Configuration for Web Apps or Azure Functions by using any of the following methods:

 * Through the Azure portal, enter the connection string to your App Configuration store in the Application settings of App Service.
 * Store the connection string to your App Configuration store in Key Vault and [reference it from App Service](../app-service/app-service-key-vault-references.md).